kathleenfwang/react-backend-apis/README.md

   - `POST`: add to the database by supplying the entry parameters in the body
   - `PUT /:id` : edit a specific entry by supplying the entry ID in the route and add the new entry parameters in the body
   - `DELETE /:id` - delete a specific entry by supplying the ID in the route

+## Features:
+- **User authentication** to login/signup using [Bcrypt](https://www.npmjs.com/package/bcryptjs) to hash passwords securely.
+Passwords cannot be reverse engineered to find original
+- Models, routes, and controllers for three different Mongoose schemas (Plants, Recipes, Users)
+- CRUD (create, read, update, destroy) functionality for all routes (`GET, POST, PUT, DELETE`)
+- Streamers API uses `findOne()` and `findOneAndDelete()` to add/delete based on the given streamer ID, not the database ID, to maximize efficiency by passing in the given streamer ID without having to fetch the database ID

 ## Uses:
 - Node.js